Commercial Property Insurance Overview

 Brands and Labels: An endorsement that permits the insured, when the insurer takes damaged merchandise as salvage, to stamp the word “salvage” on the merchandise or to remove its brands or labels before sale to mitigate the possibility of injury to the insured’s business reputation resulting from the sale of salvaged goods by the insurer.

-Civil Authority: Coverage for loss of business income that results when access to the insured's premises is prohibited by civil authority because of damage to property other than the insured's.
-The maximum period of coverage can normally be increased by endorsement.
+- Civil Authority endorsement provides coverage for loss of business income incurred when access to the premises covered by the policy is denied by civil authority because of damage to a property other than the insured's.
+Coverage is typically provided for a specific time after a waiting period.

 - New buildings or structures, either completed or under construction